openbabel/documentation/UseTheLibrary/PythonExamples.rst

 Find information on all of the atoms and bonds connected to a particular atom
 -----------------------------------------------------------------------------

-First of all, look at all of the Classes in the Open Babel API that end with "Iter".
+First of all, look at all of the classes in the :ref:`Open Babel API <API>` that end with "Iter".
 You should use these whenever you need to do something like iterate over all of the atoms or bonds connected to a particular atom, iterate over all the atoms in a molecule,